We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What are the privacy concerns?

-Some companies may not protect a person’s privacy when they process DNA tests.
+Some companies may not protect a person’s privacy when processing DNA tests.
 Third parties may receive access to personal information and use it for their own purposes.

 However, the Genetic Information Nondiscrimination Act prevents employers or health insurers from discriminating against a person on the basis of genetic testing.